HimoJCode/Desktop-Application-with-VGG19/README.md

 - View the transformed image.
 - Download the transformed image.
 - Share the transformed image on social media platforms.

-- Note that content and style image must the same size

 ## Requirements
 - Python 3.7+